galaxytreesoftware/quantum-launcher-client/README.md

 **Manage Multiple Emulators**

 For when compatability differs between versions or emulators, maintain multiple versions of each emulator.
 Try the latest versions to see if there are improvements or regressions.
+Quantum Launcher can check if the emulator has been setup yet (if it needs a BIOS file etc.) and assist in the process.
+Also receive helpful hints, such as when the emulator does not support the file format of a game, removing the ambiguity of "failed to launch" messages.

 <img src="https://github.com/galaxytreesoftware/quantum-launcher-client/assets/124552176/dfca242c-29c3-45e4-a38d-a134e059eec9" width="800" />

 **Pause Screen Overlay**